vividos/RemotePhotoTool/LuaScripting.md

 receive calls to this callback function, the main thread must give up its execution.
 For more infos about asynchronous functions, see the chapter about the Scheduler above.

+#### Viewfinder:close() ####

+The function stops the live viewfinder, and the registered callback function isn't called anymore.
+No other operations on the viewfinder object can be done either.

 ### BulbReleaseControl table ###